As King Charles III is treated for cancer, here is the order of succession to the British throne - WTOP News

 18. Peter Phillips, son of Anne and her ex-husband, Mark Phillips.

-19. Savannah Phillips, elder daughter of Peter Phillips and his ex-wife, Autumn Kelly.
+19. Savannah Phillips, older daughter of Peter Phillips and his ex-wife, Autumn Kelly.

 20. Isla Phillips, younger daughter of Peter Phillips and Autumn Kelly.